gauravfodekar/NodeJSNotes/README.md

 It's important to choose the method that best fits your specific use case.
 The `splice()`, `pop()`, and `shift()` methods are commonly used for direct removal of elements, while `filter()` is useful for creating a new array with elements removed based on a condition.
 The `delete` operator is less commonly used for deleting array elements, as it leaves holes in the array and may lead to unexpected behavior.

-15.	# what is shallow copy and deep copy of object and array ?
+15.#what is shallow copy and deep copy of object and array ?
 Answer: In JavaScript, when you create a copy of an object or an array, you can make either a shallow copy or a deep copy, depending on how the copy is created and the structure of the original object or array.
 Here's the difference between shallow copy and deep copy:

 1. **Shallow Copy:**